 Our Picks for the Best Dog Crate End Tables

 It’s a wooden-style crate, and so much more!
 Wire and solid wood veneer make for an attractive addition to your home and can work as an end table or stand.
-Available in medium and large sizes, slide the panels out and connect the pins to transform this space from a crate to a gate!
-A handy option if you need to close off a room from your doggo.Buy on Chewy
+Available in medium and large sizes, this crate’s panels slide out so you can connect the pins and transform this from a crate to a gate!
+A handy option if you need to close off a room from your doggo.Buy Now on Chewy

 This piece is perfect as an end or console table while also housing your small furry friend.
 With an attached top, this enclosed crate is great for pups who prefer their privacy.
-Made from pine wood and coated in water-based paint, the wire door with latch is removable so your dog can come and go as she pleases.Buy on Amazon
+Made from pine wood and coated in water-based paint, the wire door with latch is removable so your dog can come and go as they please.Buy Now on Amazon

 Get ready for compliments!
 This chic wood-style crate comes in white or espresso, depending on your decor needs.
 Made from sturdy medium-density fiberboard and wire, this crate is best for dogs on the smaller side.
-The double front door and single side door are secured with nickel hardware locks and a removable pad for your doggy’s comfort is included.Shop on Amazon
+The double front door and single side door are secured with nickel hardware locks, and a removable pad for your doggy’s comfort is included.Buy Now on Amazon

-Constructed with metal rods, MDF, and finished with a solid wood veneer, select the black or white version of this crate for your living space.
-Made with a solid floor, open the door to this durable end table crate one of two ways: either via a hinge or a slide that seamlessly incorporates the door into the interior of the crate (pictured).Buy on Amazon
+Constructed with metal rods, MDF, and finished with a solid wood veneer, this white crate will brighten up your living space.
+Made with a solid floor, open the door to this durable end table crate one of two ways: either via a hinge or a slide that seamlessly incorporates the door into the interior of the crate.Buy Now on Amazon

 - How to Crate Train Your Puppy to Keep Them Happy, Cozy, and Safe

 - The 6 Best Small Dog Crates